New York City Department of Education: Curriculum

 Beginning in 2003, New York City public schools citywide implemented a mathematics "core curriculum" based on New York State standards for grades K-Up Higher.
 To graduate high school, students must earn at least six credits in mathematics.
-In order to receive a Regents diploma, students must score at least 65 on a Regents math exam.
+All NYC public school students are taught through the Common Core curriculum.
+To receive a Regents diploma, students must score at least 65 on a Regents math exam.

 Health and nutrition

 The city has started several initiatives to reduce childhood obesity among students, including promoting exercise and improving nutrition in school cafeterias.

 During Mayor Bloomberg's first term, white bread was entirely replaced with whole wheat bread, hot dog buns, and hamburger buns in cafeterias.
 In 2006, the city set out to eliminate whole milk from cafeteria lunch menus and took the further step of banning low-fat flavored milks, allowing only skim milk (white and chocolate).
 The New York City school system purchases more milk than any other in the United States.
 Although the dairy industry aggressively lobbied against the new plan they ultimately failed to prevent its implementation.

 In October 2009, the DOE banned bake sales, though some schools continued to have them.
 The DOE cited the high sugar content of baked sale goods and that 40% of city students are obese.
 However, vending machines in the schools operated by Frito Lay and Snapple continued to sell high processed empty calorie foods such as Doritos and juices.
 As part of the DOE's program to create healthy diets among students, Frito Lay was obligated to put Reduced Fat Doritos in machines.
 The DOE considers Reduced Fat Doritos a healthy snack based on its June 2009 request for healthy snack vending machine proposals.
 However, the school lunch menu still contained numerous highly processed foods and high sugar content foods including chicken nuggets, French fries, French toast and syrup.
-This menu also continued to fail to meet the mandatory physical education requirements of the state.
 The New York State Assembly published a report that the NYCDOE failed to maintain or improve playgrounds, instead turning them into ad-hoc additional classroom space or parking lots.

 In January 2011, the DOE began a pilot program called Connecting Adolescents to Comprehensive Health (CATCH) that offers some reproductive health services to students in grades 9–12.
 Services include providing access to birth control such as condoms, emergency contraceptives, and birth control pills.
 Starting with 13 high schools, it has grown to serve 90 high schools by 2022.

 New York City began to offer free lunch to all students in 2017.
+In 2018, the city piloted a "Meatless Monday" program across 15 Brooklyn schools, serving only vegetarian meals on Mondays.
+In 2019, Mayor Bill de Blasio expanded the program citywide, saying it would lower disease risks and reduce food-based greenhouse gas emissions.
+In 2022, the DOE implemented "Plant-Powered Fridays", with all meals served on Fridays being fully vegan except for cheese sandwiches and milk.
+Following the implementation of Meatless Mondays and Plant-Powered Fridays, the DOE's overall food-based carbon emissions fell by 42% per student.